HasangerGames/suroi-wiki/app/(wiki)/buildings/articles/port_meta.md

 - Be careful as there are often many players at the port looking for loot.
   - Unless you spawn close to the Port early-game, don't bother heading for the Port as it will likely already be looted by the time you arrive.

-# Trivia

-- The Port was designed by platonthek.

 # History

 - [v0.11.0](https://github.com/HasangerGames/suroi/releases/tag/v0.11.0)